Deep-Learning-with-Jax/.github/profile/README.md

 ### Feedback
-This is the first version of this course.
+This is the first public version of this course.
 You will notice here and there.
+Unfortunately the recording started to late on days two and three.
+Fortunately not too much is missing.
 We are continuously working on improvements and new content.
 Make sure you come back next semester!
 If you have feedback or ideas for improvement, [reach out](https://www.dice.uni-bonn.de/hpca/de/hpca-lab-mitarbeiter/dr-moritz-wolter).

 ## Course contents: